alphagov/notifications-net-client/DOCUMENTATION.md

 If you leave out this argument, the client returns the most recent 250 notifications.

-The client only returns notifications that are 7 days old or less.
+The client only returns notifications that are 7 days old or newer.
 If the notification specified in this argument is older than 7 days, the client returns an empty response.

 ### Response